oyeolamilekan/dca-mern-app/readme.md

 # DCA core

-DCA is an app that automatically schedules purchase of crypto assets from QUIDAX exchage.
+This app automatically buys crypto on your behalf on Quidax using their API while you sit back, relax and enjoy a cold one.

 ## Features